En español | Is it finally time to drop your landline? You could save a ton of money in the process.

 Fewer rely only on landlines

-As of June 2019, only 2.5 percent of adults said they had a landline alone without cellphone service.
+As of June 2020, the latest information available, only 2.3 percent of all households said they had a landline alone without cellphone service.

-First, the voice quality of internet-based calls has improved, often matching the clarity of traditional landlines, according to our tests.
+First, the voice quality of internet-based calls has improved, often matching and sometimes exceeding the clarity of traditional landlines, according to our tests.
 Second, everyone else is using cellphones and internet-based phones.

 Back in 2003 when the National Center for Health Statistics started collecting data on cellphones vs. landlines, nearly 95 percent of households had a landline.
 At the end of 2018, fewer than 40 percent of households reported having a landline, and an overwhelming majority had a cellphone, too.

-As of June 2019, about 80 percent of adults ages 25 to 34 say they've gone totally wireless, while only 31 percent of people 65 and older have done so, according to the federal agency, which is part of the Centers for Disease Control and Prevention.
+As of June 2020, more than 80 percent of adults ages 25 to 34 say they've gone totally wireless, while only 35 percent of people 65 and older have done so, according to the federal agency, which is part of the Centers for Disease Control and Prevention.
 So people who talk to you with cellphones and internet-based phones affect the sound quality you hear, no matter whether you're on a landline.

 If you can't beat ‘em, join ‘em.
 Fortunately, you can switch and improve the reliability of your phone by choosing a system that combines cellular and internet access to cover you in case of an emergency.
-Oh, and you can save up to $60 a month — $720 a year — in the process.
+Oh, and you can save almost $50 a month — $560 a year — in the process.

 Phone calls without wires